-Trump meets with congressional leaders in Situation Room on border security amid partial shutdown
+Trump tells congressional leaders to return Friday, after border security sit-down in Situation Room

 But he seemed to shift tactics later in the day, appealing to Pelosi.
 "Let's make a deal?" he tweeted.

-Fox News' Chad Pergram, Brooke Singman and The Associated Press contributed to this report.
+Fox News' Matt Leach, Chad Pergram, Brooke Singman and The Associated Press contributed to this report.